AJSVB/CL-for-AD/README.md

 ## Description

 We aim at performing AD with CL such that samples of same class but in different environments have close representations in the latent space.
+We hope that this rational will induce more robustness.

 ## How to run